JakeH15/JakeH15.github.io/README.md

 # Research Interests

-<p>I am broadly interested in maintenance of diversity within biofilms, structured communities of microbes adhered to one-another and to a surface through an extracellular matrix composed of proteins, eDNA, and polysaccharides.
-In particular, I am interested in how these communities, in the natural environment, can select for or against pathogenic traits.<p>
+I am broadly interested in maintenance of diversity within biofilms, structured communities of microbes adhered to one-another and to a surface through an extracellular matrix composed of proteins, eDNA, and polysaccharides.
+In particular, I am interested in how these communities, in the natural environment, can select for or against pathogenic traits.

 # Projects

 ## Horizontal gene transfer on chitin

-Using <em>Vibrio cholerae</em> and microfluidic devices I study how genetic material can be transferred horizontally on chitin surfaces.
+Using Vibrio cholerae and microfluidic devices I study how genetic material can be transferred horizontally on chitin surfaces.

 ## Community assembly on chitin